 Neither of these versions of Nutella would be mistaken for the real thing in a blind taste test.
 But they both involve roast hazelnuts (erm, yum!) and they are appreciably healthier than the shop-bought version (one more so than the other).

-Notes on my recipes
+go to link Notes on my recipes

 There are lots of homemade Nutella recipes out there.
 My creations are both based on those from the wonderful Dana, the Minimalist Baker.